devendranaga/nIDS/doc/architecture.md

 1. 1 main thread
 2. 2 interface threads (1 for each NIC)
+3. 2 pcap log threads (1 for each NIC)
-3. 2 parser threads (1 for each NIC)
+4. 2 parser threads (1 for each NIC)
-4. 1 event manager thread
+5. 1 event manager thread
-5. 1 file writer thread
+6. 1 file writer thread

 The interface and network threads scale with number of input interfaces to filter on.